sourcenetwork/defradb/README.md

 - `--rootdir` specifies the root dir (config and data) to use
 - `--url` is the address to listen on for the client HTTP and GraphQL API
 - `--p2paddr` is the multiaddress for the P2P networking to listen on
-- `--tcpaddr` is the multiaddress for the gRPC server to listen on
 - `--peers` is a comma-separated list of peer multiaddresses

 This starts two nodes and connects them via pubsub networking.